tombresee/Pyscript_Examination/index.md

 An HTML tag is a piece of markup language used to indicate the beginning and end of an HTML element in an HTML document.
 Yes, got it.

-<ul>The new PyScript project lets you embed Python programs **directly** in HTML pages and execute them within the browser without any server-based requirements.</ul>
+> <u>The new PyScript project lets you embed Python programs **directly** in HTML pages and execute them within the browser without any server-based requirements.</u>